phbuech/ema2wav/README.md

    * "-acc" chooses the acceleration (2st derivative), e.g., "y-acc" chooses the acceleration of the vertical dimension.
    * "tvel" chooses the tangential velocity of the parameter.
    * "tvel-deriv" chooses the first derivative of the tangential velocity of the parameter.
-   * "eucl" chooses the euclidean distance of the sensors.
-In this case, you need to specify two channels, e.g. "5_ulip+llip".
+   * "eucl" chooses the euclidean distance of two sensors.
+In this case, you need to specify two channels, e.g. "0_ulip+llip".
+   * "eucl-vel" chooses the velocity of the euclidean distance of two sensors.
+In this case, you need to specify two channels, e.g. "0_ulip+llip-vel".
+   * "eucl-acc" chooses the acceleration of the euclidean distance of two sensors.
+In this case, you need to specify two channels, e.g. "0_ulip+llip-acc".

    An example: